MicrosoftDocs/dynamics-365-customer-engagement/ce/voice-of-customer/design-voice-of-customer-survey.md

 ---
-title: "Design your Voice of the Customer for Dynamics 365 survey | MicrosoftDocs"
+title: "Design your Voice of the Customer for Dynamics 365 for Customer Engagement survey | MicrosoftDocs"
 description: ""
 ms.assetid: e5b40c86-a518-48d0-9bf5-88915e73bf5b
 ms.custom: